Modern architecture of Kaunas: Residential buildings

 Around 7,000 buildings constructed in the interwar period were residential, reflecting the rapid growth of Kaunas's population at the time.
 Modern infrastructure was introduced to the city: many districts were connected to running water, sewerage, and electricity.

 Most houses were private single-family residences built according to standard designs.
 Large concentrations of such houses can still be seen in the Ąžuolynas area on Vytautas Hill and in Žaliakalnis, where the urban layout and architectural environment of the period remain well preserved.
 These homes often featured multiple entrances for different purposes, sliding partitions, built-in wardrobes, pantries, and other amenities that made everyday life more convenient.
 The attic floor beneath the roof was known as salkos.
-Among the typical houses, some particularly authentic examples stand out, such as the Kudokas Villa (M. K. Putino g.
-11; 1937), designed by architect Kudokas for his own residence.
-Nearby stands the villa Eglutė, while near Ąžuolynas are the Sližiai House (Sporto g.
-4; 1931) and other buildings with more expressive architecture.
+Among the typical houses, some particularly authentic examples stand out, such as the A. Iljinienė House (K. Donelaičio St. 19; 1934), designed by architect Funkas, Lidija Vaišvilienė and Olimpija Balsienė houses (M. Dobužinskio St. 6; 1939), the Nadiežda Nagornienė House (V. Putvinskio St. 54; 1934), Feliksas Dobkevičius House (Vičiūnų St. 9, Panemunė; 1934), the Kudokas Villa (M. K. Putino St. 11; 1937), designed by architect Kudokas for his own residence.
+Nearby stands the villa Eglutė, while near Ąžuolynas are the Sližiai House (Sporto St. 4; 1931) and other buildings with more expressive architecture.

+Some buildings in interwar period Kaunas were constructed for the use of foreign countries diplomatic missions, namely the Vatican Diplomatic Mission (apostolic nunciature) building (V. Putvinskio St. 56; 1930 - 1931; now Artists' House), Japanese Consulate building (Vaižganto St. 30; 1939).

 As the population increased, the first apartment houses also became popular.
 These were often built by large enterprises or the state for their employees, but wealthy individuals also constructed such buildings, usually occupying one floor themselves while renting out the others.
 Notable examples include the Juozas Daugirdas House (Vytauto pr.
-30; 1930), the Social Housing Building (Gruodžio g.
-8; 1941), the Lapeiniai House (Kęstučio g.
-38; 1932), the buildings at Laisvės al. 83–85 (1940), the Taubė Elšteinienė House (Sapiegos g.
-4; 1935), the Kazimieras Škėma House (V. Putvinskio g.
-60; 1933), the Aleksandra Ilinienė House (K. Donelaičio g.
-19; 1934), and others.
+30; 1930), the Kaunas City Municipality Low-Cost Apartment Colony (K. Petrausko St., 1933 - 1934), the former house of mayor Jonas Vileišis (V. Putvinskio St. 68; 1930), the Lapėnai House (Kęstučio St. 38; 1932), the buildings at Laisvės Av.
+83–85 (1940), the Taubė Elšteinienė House (Sapiegos St. 4; 1935), the Teresė and Mykolas Narbutai House (Žemaičių St. 11; 1932), the Kazimieras Škėma House (V. Putvinskio St. 60; 1933), the Vladas Stankūnas House (Savanorių Av.
+58; 1934), the Dormitory for Disabled War Veterans (K. Donelaičio St. 75; 1934 - 1935), the Juozas Kraucevičius House (K. Donelaičio St. 26; 1936 - 1937), the Officer Algirdas Sliesoraitis House (V. Putvinskio St. 32; 1938), and others.